Why Did Jesus Have To Die?

 “I will.
 I already am helping you.
 I’ve been helping you your whole life.”

 My friend, Jesus knew that Good Friday would become good for Him as well, but only after He paid off our debt with God.
 So He knows the benefits of painful sacrifice and He wants to teach us the same.
 It is in our actions that show Him our appreciation of such.

 We don’t change our lives for Jesus to earn a spot in heaven, or to keep ourselves from losing our spot either.
 We change our lives because we appreciate Him, because we love Him, and because He wants us to finally live out the perfection we’ve received in Him, on Good Friday.

-A prayer for you: Jesus I want to thank you for what you’ve done for me at the Cross.
+A prayer for you: Jesus, I want to thank you for what you’ve done for me at the Cross.
 I can never pay you back, but I will still show you my gratitude forever.
 Today, I ask that you touch the hearts of everyone reading this who still have doubts about what you’ve done.
-Please make it perfectly clear to them that your sacrifice 2,000 years ago made them perfect in the eyes of God–ONCE they believe that it has.
+Please make it perfectly clear to them that your sacrifice 2,000 years ago made them spiritually perfect in the eyes of God–ONCE they believe that it has.
 Open up their minds to your grace and let them understand how easy you’ve made access to heaven for us.
-Help them to remove any incorrect mindset of legalism, old Jewish commandments or laws, and instead, help them to understand your New Covenant by grace through faith.
+Help them to remove any incorrect mindset of legalism, and old Jewish commandments or laws.
+Instead, help them to understand your New Covenant by grace through faith.
 Thank you for dying for us, and thank you for coming back to life to prove to the world that you truly are the Son of God!
 Amen.

 This devotional is from 60 Days For Jesus, Volume 1.
 Get your copy here!